Find a Qualified Attorney Near You

 If that fails, going to court is an option.
 This was done in the New York case of lifetime license revocation, in which the complainant’s attorney filed a petition asking a judge for an order telling the government to reverse its decision.

-Let's say your driver's license has been suspended by the DMV and you really need to drive in order to work.
-In the time it takes for a judge to make a decision, you may already have lost your job.
+But imagine your driver’s license has been suspended by the DMV, and you really need to drive in order to work.
+By the time it takes for a judge to make a decision, you may already have lost your job.
 You need to stop the license suspension right away.

 Next Steps